Cats and kittens are adopted from the Cats Protection League Cattery at 14 Charlesworth Street.

 As we are a rescue, some of our cats may need special care, or be shy and not be suitable for some households.
 The more honest you are with us, the better the match!

 The cattery can be contacted by phone at: 03 384 0006.
-Though we are happy to take inquiries online and over the phone, potential adopters will need to visit the cattery before an adoption can take place.
+Though we are happy to take inquiries online and over the phone, potential adopters will need to make an appointment to visit the cattery before an adoption can take place.

 You will need permanent New Zealand residence.
-You will also need to visit our cattery in person at 14 Charlesworth Street, Woolston, Christchurch.
-You do not need to live in Christchurch, but we will never send a cat to someone sight unseen.
+You will also need to book an appointment to visit our cattery in person at 14 Charlesworth Street, Woolston, Christchurch.
+You do not need to live in Christchurch to adopt, but we will never send a cat to someone sight unseen – you must visit in person first.

 Firstly you need to make an appointment to visit the Cattery.
 Phone (03) 384 0006 and leave a message if it goes to answerphone.
 Appointments are best made before the day you expect to come in – to avoid dissapointment.